-The Company has leased four office and research and development facilities in South San Francisco, California, under noncancelable operating leases.
-The first lease, for office and research and development premises, expired on July 31, 2017, following the landlord's exercise of its six-month termination option on January 31, 2017.
-The second lease, for office and research and development premises, expires in April 2020, subject to the Company's option to extend the lease at the then market rate for an additional five year period.
-The third lease, for office premises, was entered in May 2017 and has been extended until December 31, 2018.
-The fourth lease, for office premises, began in April 2018 and expires on December 31, 2018.
-In addition, following the Merger, the Company also leases office space in Alpharetta, Georgia, under a lease expiring on February 28, 2021.
-Rent expense is recognized on a straight line basis over the noncancelable term of each operating lease and, accordingly, the Company records the difference between cash rent payments and the recognition of rent expense as a deferred rent liability, which is included within accrued expenses.
-Rent expense was \$146,000 and \$161,000 for the three months ended March 31, 2018 and 2017, respectively.
+The Company has five office and research and development facilities in South San Francisco, California, under noncancelable operating leases.
+The principal lease, for office and research and development premises, expires on April 30, 2020, subject to the Company's option to extend the lease at the then market rate for an additional five-year period.
+The remaining four leases all expire between December 31, 2018 and August 31, 2019.
+In addition, as a result of the Merger, the Company also leases office space in Alpharetta, Georgia, under a lease expiring on February 28, 2021.
+Rent expense is recognized on a straight-line basis over the noncancelable term of each operating lease and, accordingly, the Company records the difference between cash rent payments and the recognition of rent expense as a deferred rent liability, which is included within accrued expenses.
+Rent expense was \$368,000 and \$323,000 for the six months ended June 30, 2018 and 2017, respectively.
 Under the terms of the lease agreements, the Company is also responsible for certain insurance, property tax and maintenance expenses.
-Future minimum payments under the facility leases as of December 31, 2018 as follows (in thousands):
+Future minimum payments under the facility leases as of June 30, 2018, are as follows (in thousands):

 Year ending December 31,

-2018 (9 months remaining) \$ 548
+2018 (six months remaining) \$ 506

-2019 568
+2019 774

 2020 411

 2021 56

 Thereafter

-Total \$ 1,583
+Total \$ 1,747